tomysaman/learning-notes/mac/mac-setup.md

 Then relaunch Finder app (hold OPTION key while right click finder icon in the task bar, then choose relaunch)

+## Adjust menu bar icon spacing to fit more icons

+The Macbook camera notch is very annoying, you can only use about 40% of screen width for you menu bar icons (the icons will never go pass the camera notch).
+We can adjust below settings to use a more compact spacing for menu icons to fit more icons

+> defaults -currentHost write -globalDomain NSStatusItemSpacing -int 5
+>
+> defaults -currentHost write -globalDomain NSStatusItemSelectionPadding -int 6

+To revert, use `delete` instead of `write`.
+To check use `read` instead of `write`.
+A compact setting is likely to be 6 and 5, and a "normal" setting is like to be 12 and 8.

 # Install Software